novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-138.md

 It was a system where blog operators could become acquaintances if they wanted to.

-"Then it's not something new."
+"Then it's not something new, is it?"

 "In the U.S., it is.
 And like I said earlier, it has to be made so that people all over the world can enjoy it.
 The development team will continue to enhance it as a kind of ongoing project."